Frequently Asked Questions

 Yes.
 All reservations get a private room.

-No. All reservations get a private room.
-You could join your friends party and make one reservation for everybody.
+No. Each reservation will secure a private room.
+To avoid separate rooms,you could join your friend's reservation party and make one reservation for everyone.

 Can we get on a waiting list for vacancies?